uperl/File-Which/README.md

 Not exported by default.

 Same as ["which"](#which) in array context.
-Similar to the `where` csh built-in ommand or `which -a` command for platforms that support the `-a` option.
+Similar to the `where` csh built-in command or `which -a` command for platforms that support the `-a` option.
 Will return an array containing all the path names matching `$short_exe_name`.